-In this blog I am sharing my top 4 tourist places to see in Himachal Pradesh – offbeat and popular both, including some of my personal favorite ones.
+In this blog I am sharing some of the top best tourist places in Himachal Pradesh – offbeat and popular both, including some of my personal favorite ones.

 Those who follow my journeys closely, particularly on Instagram, may know that I love Himachal.
 I have spent more time at the so-called places to see in Himachal Pradesh than in all other places in India put together.

 And no, my love for Himachal doesn’t have to do anything with the fact that I was born there.
 I have lived almost all my life in New Delhi and have hardly visited Himachal until I actually quit my corporate career behind and become a travel blogger.

 To further justify my innocence, let me tell you that during my initial year of travel blogging, I didn’t visit any tourist places in Himachal Pradesh.
 I spent almost 3 months in Northeast India, three months in the south of India, and the rest of the time, exploring the Southeast Asian countries.
 I even took my mother for a 15-day Char Dham trip to Uttarakhand (the neighbouring state) but not a single day was spent in Himachal.

 So yea, the introduction to the places to see in Himachal Pradesh happened a little late in my blogging career, and when it finally did, it became like an addiction!

 From natural beauty to good infrastructure, places to see in Himachal Pradesh excels in everything – at least with its neighboring Himalayan states.
 But what makes it top my list of best places to visit in India is the people.
 The local community in Himachal is, by far, the friendliest I have found across India.

 Though there are other Indian communities too that I totally adore, but there’s something exceptional about the people in Himachal.